aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `is_policy_exempted_address`

 Core addresses which are exempted from the check that their policy matches the referring package.
-Without this exemption, it would not be possible to define an immutable package based on the core system, which requires to be upgradable for maintenance and evolution, and is configured to be <code>compatible</code>.
+Without<br/> this exemption, it would not be possible to define an immutable package based on the core system, which<br/> requires to be upgradable for maintenance and evolution, and is configured to be <code>compatible</code>.

 <pre><code>fun is_policy_exempted_address(addr: address): bool<br/></code></pre>